 - Do you create a comfortable and professionally congenial atmosphere in the room, for instance by greeting children into the classroom on each occasion? - Are you both familiar with the school behaviour Policy? - Is there a clear understanding of class rules and frequent reference to them? - Is there a shared understanding of your respective roles in the classroom?
-Do the children understand these roles?

-- Do you consciously model good social skills in the way you address and respond to each other and to the children and young people? - Is there a shared understanding (among pupils as well) that different standards of behaviour may be expected from some individuals? - Have ground rules for confidentiality been established? - How do you signal to each other that you have noticed a problem? - How do you support each other through difficult behaviour situations?
-A script is suggested: - o 'Help is available' is asked if the person dealing with an incident seems to encountering difficulty. - o 'More help is available' if it is thought that that a person dealing with an incident should leave the situation. - 'Help needed' if a person dealing with an incident feels they need support or to be relieved.
+Do the children understand these roles? - Do you consciously model good social skills in the way you address and respond to each other and to the children and young people? - Is there a shared understanding (among pupils as well) that different standards of behaviour may be expected from some individuals? - Have ground rules for confidentiality been established? - How do you signal to each other that you have noticed a problem? - How do you support each other through difficult behaviour situations?
+A script is suggested: - $\circ~$ 'Help is available' is asked if the person dealing with an incident seems to encountering difficulty. - $\circ~$ 'More help is available' if it is thought that that a person dealing with an incident should leave the situation.